 50% Bloom.
 Bloom thinning can be done with caustic thinning chemicals such as Wilthin or ATS or with hormone-type thinners such as NAA.
 The timing window with caustic thinners is very narrow (1-2 days) since the goal is to allow the king bloom to be pollinated and then apply the chemical to prevent further pollination of other flowers.
-Thinning response with the caustic blossom thinners is not weather-dependent, but fruit skin injury can occur with high rates and slow drying conditions.
+Thinning response with the caustic blossom thinners is less weather-dependent, but fruit skin injury can occur with high rates and slow drying conditions.
+Significant phytotoxicity may result if ATS is applied following a period of wet and cloudy weather.
 Use of NAA at full bloom may give a moderate thinning response.

 Petal Fall (1 week after full bloom).
 Thinning at petal fall has the advantage of allowing some assessment of pollination before making the decision about aggressiveness of thinning.
 As with bloom thinning, the objective is to remove a portion of the crop before competition between fruits reduces fruit size.
 In addition, after petals have fallen and bee hives have been removed from the orchard, carbaryl can be used as a thinner.
-Thinning response with NAA, carbaryl or BA at petal fall is usually moderate, thus the petal fall timing can be viewed as safe.
+Thinning response with NAA and carbaryl at petal fall is usually moderate, thus the petal fall timing can be viewed as safe.
 Petal fall sprays alone are unlikely to provide adequately thinning in most years.
 Petal fall sprays are usually used as part of a multispray program, which allows a portion of the crop to be removed at petal fall and the balance of the thinning done 7-10 days later at 10-12 mm fruit diameter.